ICONgroupCWC/Demo.Percom23/README.md

 ./config.sh
 ```

 After setting up Jetank configuration successfully, the notebook provided in the [selection_robot](selection_robot) folder can be used to start the autonomous navigation of the AGV.
+The notebook provides instructions and code blocks to navigate the robot as well as to visualize the live feed as observed by the robot.
 In the notebook, the `Test Mode` button that is created while running the code needs to be enabled to physically move the robot.
+Moreover, it is essential to modify the IP addresses and the ports of edge server and remote camera under the entries `EDGE_SERVER_IP` and `CAMERA_IP`.
+The robot's starting position should be just before picking up the object such that when the autonomous navigation is started, it will proceed to pick up the object first.

 ### Remote camera